 - If a court or the Appeals Council issued the decision, send the petition to:

-Office of Hearings and Appeals, Social Security Administration
+Office of Analytics, Review, and Oversight, Social Security Administration

 Attn: Attorney Fee Branch,